 Indre By encompasses the lovely Nyhavn Port.
 The colorful houses that line the waterfront are an iconic view, making Nyhavn a must-visit for anyone passing through Copenhagen.
 From here you can also enjoy stunning views of Copenhagen Opera House across the water on Christianshavn island.

 In the west of Copenhagen Indre By you can find Copenhagen City Hall overlooking City Hall Square.
-The square is a popular venue for public events and open-air concerts and festivals.
+The town hall square is a popular venue for public events and open-air concerts and festivals.